cms-ml/documentation/content/optimization/data_augmentation.md

 In [Barnard et al., 2016][1e], the authors investigate the effect of parton shower modelling in DNN jet taggers using images of hadronically decaying W bosons.
 They introduce a method known as zooming to study the scale invariance of these networks.
 This is the RDA strategy used by [Dolan & Ore, 2021][1a].
 Zooming is similar to a normalization procedure such that it standardizes features in signal data, but it aims to not create similar features in background.

 After some standard data processing steps, including jet trimming and clustering via the $k_t$ algorithm, and some further processing to remove spatial symmetries, the resulting jet image depicts the leading subjet and subleading subjet directly below.
 [Barnard et al., 2016][1e] notes that the separation between the leading and subleading subjets varies linearly as $2m/p_T$ where $m$ and $p_T$ are the mass and transverse momentum of the jet.
 Standardizing this separation, or removing the linear dependence, would allow the DNN tagger to generalize to a wide range of jet $p_T$.
-To this end, the authors construct a factor, $R/\DeltaR_{act}$, where $R$ is some fixed value and $\DeltaR_{act}$ is the separation between the leading and subleading subjets.
+To this end, the authors construct a factor, $R/\Delta R_{act}$, where $R$ is some fixed value and $\Delta R_{act}$ is the separation between the leading and subleading subjets.
 To discriminate between signal and background images with this factor, the authors enlarge the jet images by a scaling factor of $\text{max}(R/s,1)$ where $s = 2m_W/p_T$ and $R$ is the original jet clustering size.
 This process of jet image enlargement by a linear mass and $p_T$ dependent factor to account for the distane between the leading and subleading jet is known as zooming.
 This process can be thought of as an RDA technique to augment the data in a domain-specific way.

 Advantage of using the zooming technique is that it makes the construction of scale invariant taggers easier.
 Scale invariant searches which are able to interpolate between the boosted and resolved parts of phase space have the advantage of being applicable over a broad range of masses and kinematics, allowing a single search or analysis to be effective where previously more than one may have been necessary.